SoftwareSecurityLab/TizenSecurity/Web/README.md

 ### Example

 There is a web application in `Tizen` dirctory, which is based on a sample of tizen studio web application.
 It is vulnerable to XSS and HTMLi.
-In order to analyze it the following command should be run:
+In order to analyze it the following command should be run (note that your current working directory should be `Web` in TizenSecurity repository):
 ```
-python3 TizEx/TizEx.py --html Tizen/index.html --baseUri ~/TizEx/Tizen/
+python3 TizEx/TizEx.py --html Tizen/index.html --baseUri ./Tizen/
 ```
 A new file named `Tizex_analyze.js` will be created.
 This file can be analyzed by ExpoSE.
 In order to start expose run:
 ```